 During SPARK, 10 new works will be seen in various stages of development via “readings” (actors at music stands with piano accompaniment), “staged readings” (script-in-hand readings with piano accompaniment and some movement/choreography) and “workshop productions” (fully staged presentations with minimal set and costume pieces).
 UP AND AWAY, by Kevin Hammonds and Kristin Bair, which is receiving its world premiere this month at the CLO Cabaret, will be SPARK’s feature presentation.

-In addition to showcasing these new works for peers, producers and the general public, SPARK will invite audiences to engage in interactive discussions and educational initiatives with artists whose shows are under development.
-These opportunities will include moderated Post-Show Discussions, a New Musicals Boot Camp, Master Classes led by invited guests and social events such as a Songwriters’ Cabaret Night, a Musical Theater Improvisation Night and more.
+SPARK also seeks to engage members of the public interested in moderated Post-Show Discussions, a New Musicals Boot Camp, Master Classes led by invited guests, and social events such as a Songwriters’ Cabaret Night, a Musical Theater Improvisation Night and more.

-SPARK passes will go on sale to the public in March.
+SPARK festival passes will be available to the public in March.